 During the cultural night, IFSU Aguinaldo employees introduced and explained the proper way of wearing the Ifugao attire for men and women.
-Afterwards, the participants joined in dancing the Ifugao dance while wearing their Ifugao native attires.
+Afterward, the participants joined in dancing the Ifugao dance while wearing their Ifugao native attires.

 Aside from student and cultural exchange, KGU delegates also visited tourist spots in Mt.
 Nagchajan in Mayoyao and the Snake River in Banaue, and the Kiangan Peace Shrine, and Museum.

-A realization after visiting the peace museum reflects that peace should always be an aspiration of among countries.
+A realization after visiting the peace museum reflects that peace should always be an aspiration among countries.
 Another important lesson is that it is always good to remember and give importance to important events and history which had a huge impact on people. //by:Allen Jefrick Aquino